 Once you understand your injuries, treatment plan, and long-term recovery plan, you can take the next steps to pursue maximum compensation for your damages.

-Houston injury attorneys experienced in oil rig dangers & accidents
+Houston offshore rig explosion lawyers experienced in oil rig dangers & accidents

 The oil industry is one of the most dangerous occupations for many hard-working Texans.
 But don’t let yourself be another tragic statistic.
 If you suffered an accident resulting in injuries from any of the five oil rig dangers above, seek representation from the Houston oil rig accident attorneys at Johnson Garcia LLP.